MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 Here are some common problems seen when installing with `zypper`.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

 ### NotImplementedError on OpenSUSE 15 VM
-The OpenSUSE 15 VM has a pre-installed Azure CLI with version `2.0.45`, it's outdated and has issues with `az login`.
-Please remove it along with its dependencies before following the [Install](#install) instruction to add the latest Azure CLI:
+The OpenSUSE 15 VM has a pre-installed Azure CLI with version 2.0.45, which is outdated and has issues with `az login`.
+Please remove this version along with its dependencies before following the [Install](#install-azure-cli) instruction to add the latest Azure CLI:

 ```bash
 sudo zypper rm -y --clean-deps azure-cli
 ```

-If you updated Azure CLI without removing the dependencies of version `2.0.45`, its old dependencies may affect the latest version of Azure CLI.
+If you updated the Azure CLI without removing the dependencies of version 2.0.45, its old dependencies may affect the latest version of the Azure CLI.
 You need to add back the old version to link to its dependencies and then remove `azure-cli` along with its dependencies:

 ```bash
 # The package name may vary on different system version, run 'zypper --no-refresh info azure-cli' to check the source package format